Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Methods

-Among the 46 Type~II SNe identified by \citet{decoursey2024}, we chose 6 Type~II SNe to perform the numerical modeling to estimate their properties with the following criteria.
-First, we take two spectroscopically confirmed Type~II SNe (SN~2023adto and SN~2023adtu).
 For SNe without spectroscopic classification, we adopt the photometric classification by \citet{decoursey2024} which is based on the \texttt{STARDUST2} Bayesian light curve classification tool \citep{rodney2014}.
 We take SNe (1) showing 100\% probability to be Type~II SNe, (2) having spectroscopically confirmed redshifts from their host galaxies, and (3) observed at least for three epochs.
 Four SN candidates (AT~2023adsv, AT~2023adte, AT~2023adtf, and AT~2023adtw) satisfy the three criteria and we add them to our sample of Type~II SNe to analyze.
 Table~\ref{tab:sample} summarizes our sample of Type~II SNe.
 Their images are shown in Figure~\ref{fig:face}.